 You may be wondering why header text is important to on-page SEO, but it honestly plays a large part in how search engines rank your website.

-Breaking down content to fit into numerous headings makes it easier for audiences to consume the information written on the page, and if it makes it easier for audiences, it makes it easier for search engine bots too.
+Breaking down content to fit into numerous headings makes it easier for audiences to consume the information written on the page and if it makes it easier for audiences, it makes it easier for search engine bots too.
 Whilst the thought of having search engine bots crawl through your website might seem a bit unnerving, it’s 100% necessary to have your website ranked.
-Plus, whether your carry out search engine optimisations or not on your website, bots are still going to crawl it, so you may as well help them out if it means your website could gain greater visibility.
+Plus, whether you carry out search engine optimisations or not, bots are still going to crawl it, so you may as well help them out if it means your website could gain greater visibility.

 There is a structure to headings that’s simple to understand, but also vital in terms of having the content make sense to the reader.
 Often referred to as H1’s, H2’s, H3’s, H4’s etc., these structures allow for the clearest setting out of content and are ordered by importance.
-In terms of how they should be used, H1’s are for the page’s main heading text, you can use more than one H1 heading on each page, however pages with one optimised H1 heading tend to achieve better results.
-H2’s are the key subheadings that relates back to the subject of the title (H1’s), it might be useful to think of these subheadings as book chapters.
-There may be times you wish to include subheadings under subheadings, and subheadings under subheadings under subheadings… and so on, which is where the H3’s, H4’s, H5’s and H 6’s come in, depending on your requirements.
-It’s worth noting that H6’s are the last of the pack, and any subheadings under H4’s are rarely used as these are primarily for really deep and/or technical content.
+In terms of how they should be used, H1’s are for the page’s main heading text, and whilst you can use more than one H1 heading on each page, pages with just one optimised H1 heading tend to achieve better results.
+H2’s are the key subheadings that relate back to the subject of the title (H1’s), it might be useful to think of these subheadings as book chapters.
+There may be times you wish to include subheadings under subheadings, and subheadings under subheadings under subheadings… and so on, which is where the H3’s, H4’s, H5’s and H6’s come in, depending on your requirements.
+It’s worth noting tat H6’s are the last of the pack, and any subheading under H4’s are rarely used as they’re primarily for really deep and/or technical content.

 Use of blogs for on-page SEO